 His conviction was upheld on appeal, but on May 20, 1990, following a post-conviction hearing, his confession to Cooper was ordered suppressed.
 The ruling was upheld by the Tennessee Court of Criminal Appeals on November 15, 2004.

 In late 2007, McCormick went on trial again.
-By then, DNA tests had been performed on the hair and eliminated McCormick as the source and DNA testing of fingernail scrapings were negative for McCormick's DNA.
+By then, DNA tests had been performed on the hair and eliminated McCormick as the source and DNA testing of fingernail scrapings were negative for any male DNA.

 McCormick was acquitted on December 5, 2007.